SunilShankaramurthy/API_Automation/README.md

 - [Report](#report)

 ## Description
-   This project contains Inteigral-ott.net popcorn API verification and validation TestCases.
+   This project contains public API verification and validation TestCases.
 ## Architecture
   This is a Maven project developed using Java RestAssured and TestNG.<br/>
     - Maven take cares of dependency jars and plugins.<br/>